Alien-Edds/HCF-Replacement/README.md

 Yes, you'll still need components like `minecraft:tick` and `minecraft:random_tick` for block events.

+There are example block and item files along with custom components.
+To see all options even if you're writing in js, look at the TS interfaces.

 ## Why was this made?
 This was made to help people that don't know how to script, but still make addons.